 Cairns is the getaway to the Barrier Reef, among other places.
 Ie booked a tour to Green Island and the Great Barrier Reef.
 According to the brochure, Green Island is a beautiful 6000 year old coral cay located in the Great Barrier Reef Marine Park.

 It’s a 45 minute boat ride to Green Island from Cairns.
 The boat ride to Green Island was peaceful, even a whale paid us a visit, checked us out and went on his merry way.

 Green Island was beautiful.
 Lush with vegetation, unspoiled and protected.
-There is one resort with a swimming pool, it was a bit chilly, and only the birds swam.
-There were a couple of gift shops, a restaurant, and a café, all part of the resort.
+There is one resort with a swimming pool, but it was a bit chilly, and only the birds swam.
+There were a couple of gift shops, a restaurant, and a cafe; all part of the resort.
 After a walk about, I stopped for a cup of coffee-not a surprise-the setting was beautiful, right in the center of the entrance to the resort.
 Who could resist?
 If you were not a guest, you couldn’t get to the resort property, but access was available to the restaurant, gift shop, scuba and snorkeling gear.

 More next week.